 Holle Goat Milk Proteins(for the sensitive baby, milk allergies, eczema, constipation.
 No starch.): Also contains casein and lactalbumin; however, in smaller quantities.
 The casein and lactalbumin in goat milk also differs structurally from that found in cow milk.
 The smaller amount and structural differences of goat milk proteins make them more easily digested.
 Because of this, babies who are sensitive to cow milk can often tolerate and thrive on goat milk formulas.
 These babies can be transitioned to cow’s milk as they get older.

 Difference in Cow and Goat Milk Fats: Babies can sometimes be sensitive to the fats in their formulas as well.
 This sensitivity can cause acid reflux and excessive spitting up.
 Fats are, however, very important for good brain development and a healthy endocrine system in babies, toddlers and children.
 Both cow and goat milks offer these important fats.
 Though there are few differences between the fat types and contents of goat and cow milks, the fats in goat milk are more evenly distributed and form a smaller size globule.
 The smaller size of the globule makes for easier digestion and causes less acid reflux in sensitive individuals.

 Often switching to a formula without additives and sugars can be enough to help a sensitive baby.
-Hipp HA and Holle goat milk formula have the added benefit of being easier to digest.
-If your baby needs extra gut support, Hipp HA is the best option for both gut health and sensitivity.
+Hipp and Holle goat milk formula have the added benefit of being easier to digest.
+If your baby needs extra gut support, Hipp is the best option for both gut health and sensitivity.
 If, on the other hand, your baby is simply sensitive to cow milk, Holle goat milk formula may be just the thing to get your baby back on track.